imran-baig-se/terrafrom-app/README.md

 This is a example terraform template to build vpc and install NGINX on ec2 and RDS DB with This template will create following resources.

-VPC
+   1. VPC
-Public Subnet - 1
+   2. Public Subnet - 1
-Private Subnet - 2
+   3. Private Subnet - 2
-Internet Gateway
+   4. Internet Gateway
-NAT Gateway
+   5. NAT Gateway
-Route Tables
+   6. Route Tables
-ELB
+   7. ELB
-Security Groups
+   8. Security Groups
-Bastion Host/ Jump Server
+   9. Bastion Host/ Jump Server
-EC2 Instances
+   10. EC2 Instances
-Install NGINX
+   11. Install NGINX
-Attach Instances to ELB
+   12. Attach Instances to ELB
-Create RDS DB (Postgress)
+   13.Create RDS DB (Postgress)
-Attache security group of ec2
+   14.Attache security group of ec2